Most developing countries

 Phacoemulsification as the 1st Procedure of Choice..
 In advanced

-Cataracts or in cases where manual Surgery is required and performed, Prior
+Cataracts and other lens diseases or in cases where manual Surgery is required and performed, Prior

 intimation and discussion with the patient as to the maximum vision that can be